Modelling multivariate extreme value distributions via Markov trees: Preliminaries

 holds, where $\bm{Y}_{A}=(Y_{a}, a\in A)$ for $A\subseteq V$ and we write $\bm{Y}_{V}$ as $\bm{Y}$ when $A=V$.

-We first recall some results corresponding to Markov trees and multivariate extreme value distributions.
+We first recall some results on Markov trees and multivariate max-stable distributions that provide theoretical support and motivation for our approach.
 The following condition is adapted from \citet{S20} and ensures the weak convergence of the conditional distribution of the tree given that it exceeds a high threshold at a fixed variable.
 Condition~\ref{condition}(i) is an assumption about the high level transformation.
 Condition~\ref{condition}(ii) controls the probability of extremes caused by non-extremes.

 \begin{condition} For a non-negative Markov tree $\bm{Y}=(Y_{v},v\in V)$ on the tree $\tree=(V,E)$: \begin{enumerate}[(i)] \item for every $e=(a,b)\in E$, there exists a version of the conditional distribution of $Y_{b}$ given $Y_{a}$ and a probability measure $\mu_{e}$ on $[0,\infty)$ such that for every $y\in [0,\infty)$ in which the distribution function $y \mapsto \mu_e([0,y])$ is continuous, we have